-Pictured below is the SSD120-(XX)N-RS232 mounted on adapter plates and quick release mounting trays for several competing devices.
+Pictured below is the SSD120-(XX)N(X)-RS232 mounted on adapter plates and quick release mounting trays for the Ameri-King and ACK devices.
 Quick release mounting trays are NOT included with the adapter plates.

 Section 9.0 Frequently Asked Questions